 - College of Business Safe Zone Allies

 MSU offers a wide array of scholarships and opportunities for financial aid.
 Information can be found through the Office of Admissions and Scholarships.
-Additional scholarship opportunities can be found through the Holmes Cultural Diversity Center or the Office of Institutional Diversity and Inclusion.
+Additional scholarship opportunities can be found through the Holmes Cultural Diversity Center or the Office of Inclusive Excellence.

 Individuals seeking a PhD in business may find scholarship opportunities through the KPMG PhD Project.